Nalla06/Nalla06/README.md

 Through hands-on projects, remote internships, and ongoing self-learning, I’m continuously building practical experience and growing confidence in using these tools effectively across cloud and DevOps workflows.

-🤝 What I’m Looking For
+### 🤝 What I’m Looking For

 I’m now looking to collaborate with a team where I can contribute, learn, and grow further as a Cloud/DevOps Engineer.
 My main goal is to automate infrastructure and CI/CD pipelines, improve deployment workflows, and ensure reliability in cloud environments.
 I'm especially interested in working in an environment that encourages continuous improvement, mentorship, and hands-on problem-solving.

 I'm a:
-✅ Continuous learner
+-  Continuous learner
-✅ Self-motivated professional
+-  Self-motivated professional
-✅ Reliable and adaptable team player
+-  Reliable and adaptable team player

-📌 Pinned Projects

-Some of the projects I worked on (along with screenshots and documentation) are pinned below in my GitHub.
-They include real implementations of the concepts I've learned, such as:

-- Microservices deployments
-- CI/CD pipeline setups
-- DevSecOps integration
-- Serverless and containerized applications

-👉 Please scroll down and check them out!

 ## 🔨 Projects & What I’ve Learned

+##### 👉 Please scroll down and check them out!

 ### 🎬 [Microservices Deployment on AWS EKS with Rancher](https://github.com/Nalla06/Microservices-deploy-EKS-Rancher.git)
 - Worked on deploying a multi-microservice application on AWS EKS using Rancher for easier Kubernetes management.